Immigration Fee Assistance

 There are two types of support currently in place, the Interest Free Loan and Visa Fee Reimbursement.

-Those applying for a Tier 2 visa or extension can apply for a loan and then reimbursement of the fees.
-Please read the details below for further information.
+Those applying for a Global Talent or Skilled Worker visa or extension can apply for a loan and then reimbursement of the fees.

-Eligible staff can apply for a pre-application loan to cover costs for both their own and their dependents’ applications.
-Loans can be taken to assist with UKVI application fees, healthcare surcharges (NHS), UK legal fees (associated to immigration queries) and the cost of using The National Academic Recognition Information Centre (NARIC) service.
-UK NARIC statements confirm your international qualifications level and/or demonstrate your English language ability.
-Further details can be found on their website:
+You can apply for a pre-application loan to cover costs for both your own and your dependants’ applications.
+Loans can be taken to assist with UK Visas and Immigration (UKVI) application fees, immigration healthcare surcharges, UK legal fees (associated to immigration queries) and the cost of using the UK ENIC/ECCTIS service.

-Please note, those applying for a Tier 2 visa may also be able to apply for a Reimbursement of fees post-application.
+Please note, if you are applying for a Global Talent or Skilled Worker visa you will also be able to apply for reimbursement of fees post-application.
 Please be aware that there may be tax implications on the total that is reimbursed.
-It is also important to know that you can claim reimbursement for the cost of standard fees only, therefore if you have taken a loan to cover the priority/ premium service, this outstanding amount will not be reimbursed.
+It is also important to know that you can claim reimbursement for the cost of standard fees only, therefore if you have taken a loan to cover an enhanced UKVI Service or the UK ENIC/ECCTIS Fast Track service, these amounts will not be reimbursed.
 You cannot apply for a loan if you have already submitted an application through the University's Visa Fee Reimbursement procedure for the same application.
-For further details on Visa Fee Reimbursement, please refer to the information following the loan section.

-You can apply for the loan if you are employed or will be employed by the University of Edinburgh and are applying for a Tier 2 visa, residency or citizenship.
+You can apply for the loan if you are already employed by the University of Edinburgh or have received a formal offer of employment from the University

-Your Tier 2 visa application could be for the initial visa, a switch from another immigration, route e.g. Tier 4, or an application for an extension to your existing visa.
+Your Global Talent or Skilled Worker visa application could be for the initial visa, a switch from another immigration route e.g. Tier 4/Student/Graduate route, change of employment from one Skilled Worker role to another, or an application to extend your existing visa.

 How much can I borrow?